Director, Centre for European Studies

 Faculty of Social Sciences, University of Helsinki, Finland

-Leena Malkki is a historian and political scientist specialized in the study of political violence in Western countries.
-She is editor-in-chief of Politiikasta, an award-winning Finnish-language journal that aims to popularize social science research for a larger audience, and a convener of the ECPR Standing Group on political violence.
-Her research interests include the dynamics of political violence, school shootings, and societal resilience against political violence.
-Malkki is currently leading an externally funded research project which aims to understand why there has been so little political violence in post-war Finland.
+Leena Malkki is a historian and political scientist specialising in the study of political violence in Western countries.
+She currently works as the Director of the Centre for European Studies, University of Helsinki, Finland.
+Malkki has been a visiting researcher at the Institute of Security and Global Affairs, Leiden University.
+She is editor-in-chief of Politiikasta, an award-winning Finnish-language journal that aims to popularise social science research for a larger audience, the chair of the ECPR Standing Group on political violence and a former chairperson of the Finnish International Studies Association from 2014 to 2017.
+Her research interests include the transnational dynamics of political violence, the decline of violent campaigns, school shootings and mapping societal processes that provide resilience against political violence.
+Malkki is currently leading an externally funded research project that aims to understand why there has been so little political violence in post-war Finland and has recently completed four externally funded research projects, two of which focus on extraparliamentary fascist and anti-immigration activism in present-day Finland.
+She has edited several special issues on political violence for international peer-reviewed journals, for example, on terrorism and political violence in the Nordic countries, and on lone-actor violence.

 - Terrorism and political violence in post-war Europe